Public Spaces Protection Orders

 It is an offence for a person to engage in any car cruising activity prohibited by the PSPO.

-Authorised council officers (in addition to police officers) can require a person not to consume alcohol in breach of the order.
-Officers can require a person to surrender anything in their possession which is, or which the officer reasonably believes to be, alcohol or a container for alcohol.
-The officer can dispose of anything surrendered to them.
+Police and authorised council officers can require a person not to consume alcohol in breach of the order.
+Officers can require a person to surrender anything in their possession which is, or which the officer reasonably believes to be alcohol or a container for alcohol.
+An officer can dispose of anything surrendered to them.

 Any person who fails without reasonable excuse to comply with a request by an officer to either stop drinking or to surrender their drink may be guilty of a criminal offence.
 Police and authorised council officers can issue a £100 fixed penalty notice to any person they have reason to believe has committed this offence.
 If this is not paid within 14 days, they may be taken to court and receive a fine not exceeding level 2 on the standard scale (currently £500).